 ---|---|

-But on March 28, new Liberal leader Mark Carney was -120.
-On March 9, Carney is now -280 to be Canada’s next Prime Minister after the election on April 28!
-That gives Carney an implied win probability of 73.7%.
+On March 28, new Liberal leader Mark Carney (-500) was -120.
+On April 9, Carney was -280.
+Now, on April 23, Carney is favored at -500 to be Canada’s next Prime Minister after the election on April 28!
+That gives Carney an implied win probability of 83.3%.
 That is a gigantic shift in the Canadian Federal Election odds!

 However, as we’ve seen in the United States, the odds at political betting sites don’t always tell the whole story.
 We’ll have to wait until April 28 to see where the votes fall!